Optimal Satellite Constellation Configuration Design: A Collection of Mixed Integer Linear Programs: Constellation Configuration Design Optimization Problem Formulations

 \subsection{Partial Set Covering Location Problem}

-In the context of satellite constellation design, PSCLP, originally devised as a class of FLP, seeks to determine the minimum cost constellation configuration such that at least the minimum temporal \textit{percentage coverage} requirement over each target is satisfied at the minimum cost.
+PSCLP determines the minimum-cost constellation configuration that satisfies each target's minimum temporal percentage coverage requirement.
 The PSCLP formulation holds practical importance as it allows mission designers to implement the concept of temporal percentage coverage, a universally adopted figure of merit in constellation design and analysis \cite{SMAD}.

-PSCLP generalizes SCLP by incorporating more flexible coverage requirements.
-Unlike SCLP, which seeks to fully satisfy the continuous coverage requirements imposed on all target points, PSCLP permits partial fulfillment of these coverage requirements, hence percentage coverage.
-This added flexibility enables PSCLP to be better suited for scenarios where continuous, full coverage is impractical or unnecessary.
+This formulation, similarly to SCLP, resembles the PSCLP class of FLP \cite{daskin_ga_1999}.
+Further, PSCLP generalizes SCLP by incorporating more flexible coverage requirements.
+However, unlike SCLP, which seeks to fully satisfy the complex coverage requirements imposed on all targets, PSCLP permits partial fulfillment, hence percentage coverage.
 Table~\ref{table:parameters_psclp} presents additional parameters and variables used in PSCLP.

-Similarly to SCLP, PSCLP seeks to minimize the total cost of the constellation configuration, hence, it adopts objective function~\eqref{sclp:obj}.
-To extend the novel temporal percentage coverage requirements, PSCLP leverages Boolean decision variables $y_{tp}$, defined as:
+PSCLP minimizes the total cost of the constellation configuration leveraging objective function~\eqref{sclp:obj}.
+Further, to extend the temporal percentage coverage requirements, PSCLP uses the coverage state decision variables $\bm{y}:=\{y_{tp} \in \{0,1\}:t \in \mathcal{T}, p \in \mathcal{P}\}$, where each element $y_{tp}$ is defined as: